rvivek/rvivek.github.io/_posts/2020-01-03-startup-learnings.md

 - Make 100 users super happy vs 1000 users moderarly happy - @paultoo
 - Do things that don't scale - @paulg

-**Early hires** The following is by far the most underrated but most critical advice
+**Early hires:** The following is by far the most underrated but most critical advice
 - The team you build is the company you build - @vkhosla mostly referring to the initial set of hires
 - The first 10 hires determine your next hire, who determine your next wave of people to hire - @patrickc
 - If you are investing a lot of time in finding a co-founder, who is 50% of the company, why not the 1st employee, who is 33% of the company, the 2nd employee, who is 25% of the company & the 8th employee who is 10% of the company?
 The first 10 hires determine the trajectory of your company - Steve Jobs